MaT1g3R/Halp/iteration-01.plan.md

 - To have an working idea of the product that we want to build:
     - What features should we include
         - search/post jobs
-        - employee can set the work schedule/interval to receive/reject works
+        - workers can set the work schedule/interval to receive/reject works
-        - user can receive job posts notification if he is available
+        - workers can receive job posts notification if he is available(not working)
+        - client can decided which worker(s) to hire
-        - once the job post has been accepted, this search will be closed
+        - once the job-post has been accepted, this search will be closed

     - What the product looks like
-        - General idea and consensus
+        - like uber/kijiji
+        - 2 different interfaces for search/post

 - Find the tech stack which we would program our product:
     - Determine the tech stack which most if not all of our group is comfortable with